 Technology is supposed to make life easier, but when it comes to advertising, dominating a pay per click (PPC) campaign can be maddening.
 There are best practices, and there are also common mistakes.
 One of the biggest is trying a DIY approach when you don’t have anybody on board with PPC experience.
 However, there are also other, subtler faux pas that can kill a campaign before it even gets fully off the ground.

 Points to Note & Best Practices for PLAs With Google’s announcement that legacy feeds will be migrated to the new type of AdWords campaign, Google Shopping by late August 2014, it's time for you to rethink your online advertising strategy.
 Managing High CPCs Online shoppers are favoring PLAs over traditional text ads because a) these are more engaging and b) with the latest update, creating campaigns has become faster and simpler than ever before.
 In 2013, one in five paid shopping clicks was a Product Listing Ad (PLA).
 The launch of the new Google Shopping tool triggered a dramatic rise in CPC.
 While text ad CPC increased by 21% during 2013, PLA CPC grew substantially (141%).
 CPCStrategy has released the results of a study comparing Google PLA performance and Google Shopping Campaign performance over a three-week period prior to and following the campaign type switch.

+You’ve seen them.
+In fact, you probably see them every day, and most likely you make multiple purchases a week using this system: the Google Shopping Campaign Ads.
 While you certainly have seen these Google Shopping Ads on the top of your Google search screen urging you to purchase, the real question is have you leveraged this online advertising tool to your advantage?